FAIRmat-NFDI/pynxtools/docs/how-tos/pynxtools/validate-nexus-files.md

 Additionally, `read_nexus` can also be used with the `-d` (or `--documentation` option).
 Here, the input is the path in the HDF file.

-This helps you to find out all instances in the file that correspond to the a given concept path.
-If you want to find all groups in the file that implement the `analyser` group within `/NXarpes/ENTRY/INSTRUMENT`, you can run:
+This helps you to find the NeXus definition for a given path in the HDF5 file.
+If you want to understand which NeXus concept the HDF5 group `/entry/instrument/analyser` corresponds to and how it is documented, you can run:

 ```bash
 read_nexus -f src/pynxtools/data/201805_WSe2_arpes.nxs -d /entry/instrument/analyser